oli4vr/pwvlt/README.md

 <pre>printf "MyPassword" | pwvlt -a -p MyVaultPassword MySecretPassword
 </pre>

 <p>Retrieve your password as an invisible copy/paste-able string.
-As an example this could be practical to use in interactive login scripts.</p>
+As an example, this could be practical for use in interactive login scripts.</p>
 <pre>$ pwvlt -p MyVaultPassword MySecretPassword
 Copy/Paste between >>>      <<<
 </pre>